 - pain in the arms, hands, fingers, legs, feet or toes

-If your child experiences any side effects, please speak to their doctor, pharmacist or school or practice nurse.
+If you/your child experiences any side effects, please speak to their doctor, pharmacist or school or practice nurse.
 This includes any possible side effects not listed in the package leaflet.
 You can also report side effects directly via the Yellow Card Scheme athttps://yellowcard.mhra.gov.uk

 or search for MHRA Yellow Card in the Google Play or Apple App Store.
 By reporting side effects, you can help provide more information on the safety of this medicine.